Carolinapm354/MIT_3D_Flood_Map/README.md

 These 2D layers will be used as references for placing the 3D models.

 After importing the layers, in the Mapbox Studio style editor turn on 3d buildings by clicking on the buildings component to open the component properties panel and click the 3d building toggle to "on".
 This step is important because it allows us to right click and drag on mouse to explore map three-dimensionally.
+You can also "toggle on" the 3D terrain to demonstate different terrain elevation in three-dimensions.